Azure/azure-sdk-tools/doc/development/powershell.md

 **DO**

-- Try to write scripts that can be run locally
+- Write scripts that can be run locally
 - Write unit tests for your scripts.
 See [Unit Testing](#unit-testing).
 - Handle exit codes from external programs
 - Use `Set-StrictMode -Version 4` where possible